-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, it's that time of the year again - time to celebrate love, life, overpriced chocolate and all that other happy shit.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+This week, it's that time of the year again—time to celebrate love, life, overpriced chocolate and all that other happy shit.
 Bah, teddy-bear-with-heart-on.

 This is a game with some serious aspirations, and a hilarious sense of class... especially if you know what's coming up.
-To navigate for instance, it insists you type things like 'approach bar'.
-If you try to treat it like a standard text adventure - "go north" for instance - you get this...
+To navigate for instance, it insists you type things like "approach bar".
+If you try to treat it like a standard text adventure, typing "go north" for instance, you get this.

 It's often sarcastic like that.
 Go into the elevator and fail to find the right command to bring up the control panel, and a couple of turns later "an elderly couple" wanders in and does it for you.
 Or if you just stand around not accomplishing anything, a guard will decide you're being suspicious and kick you out of the club.
 Better to avoid the word 'fuck' entirely too.
 It's a sensitive game.
 And also odd.